DavidBadura/FixturesBundle/README.md

         member:
             name: Member
 ```
-The fixture files will be automatically loaded from the `Resources\fixtures` folder
+The fixture files will be automatically loaded from the `Resources\fixtures` folder.
-For more information read the [Fixtures](Resources/doc/fixtures.md) chapter.

 4. Load fixtures
 ----------------